elliotlee61/ai-vocal-coach/README.md

 ## Audio Features

-The model uses extracted audio features rather than raw audio directly.
+The model does not classify raw audio directly.
+Each recording is converted into numerical audio features.

-Features include:
+The extracted features include:

 * MFCCs
-* MFCC deltas
+* MFCC delta features
 * spectral centroid
 * spectral bandwidth
 * spectral rolloff